Bellevue 2044 - Housing

 Costly

-by Tamecat , over 1 year ago
+by Tamecat , about 2 years ago

 We decided to live in the footprint of Clyde Hill Elementary.
 We elected to spend more on the house and use public school.
 It worked out, but our now adult son can’t afford a one bedroom apartment anywhere in town.
 He’s in a two bedroom apartment with a roommate.
 Paying more than 30% of his income for housing.